wells-wood-research/de-stress/README.md

 Firstly, download `big_structure.dump` and place it in `de-stress/database`.
 This is a .dump file of a PostgreSQL database that contains the pre-calculated DE-STRESS metrics for a set of structures from the Protein Data Bank (PDB).
 This database is used for the reference set functionality in DE-STRESS, which allows users to compare their designed proteins against a set of known proteins.

-After this run the setup.sh bash script to install a local version of the DE-STRESS webserver and follow the same steps as described above.
-This script wil lask you if you want to install the webserver in a development or production environment as well.
-The settings for the DE-STRESS webserver can be chaned in the .env file as well.
+After this, run the setup.sh bash script to install a local version of the DE-STRESS webserver and follow the same steps as described above.
+This script will ask if you want to install the webserver in a development or production environment as well.
+Also, the settings for the DE-STRESS webserver can be chaned in the .env file as well.

 ```bash
 ./setup.sh